 Stress

-1. Fight or Flight Response: Stress hormones can reduce stomach acid production, affecting digestion.
+Fight or Flight Response: Stress hormones can decrease the secretion of gastric juices which is important in digestion.

 Medications